 [Dublin: Irish Worker, ca. 1913].
 First Edition.
+Paperback.
 Speech providing an account of the on-going Dublin Lock-out of 1913 and 1914 by the editor of the Irish Worker.
 The lock-out, considered to be one of the most severe labor disputes in Ireland, specifically regarding the right to unionise, involved approximately 20,000 laborers and 300 employers.
 Larkin was at the forefront of the dispute on the side of the workers, having founded the first Irish trade union for both skilled and unskilled laborers, the Irish Transport and General Workers' Union, in 1909.
 Octavo (21cm.); original tan photo-illustrated staplebound wrappers; 15pp.
 Wrappers separated and rather worn and soiled, textblock brittle and starting to split along bottom third of spine due to poor paperstock.
 Good only.
 (Inventory #: 30084)

 The history, literature, and art of American social movements, including Civil Rights, Feminism, Labor History, Radical Politics, and Counterculture.

 All items are offered subject to prior sale.
 Orders must be prepaid, though billing may be arranged for institutions and customers with established credit.
 Payment may be made by Check, Money Order, Paypal or by valid credit card (Visa, MasterCard, American Express or Discover).
 Any item may be returned within 10 days for full refund.
 Signed and manuscript items carry an unlimited guarantee of authenticity.

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.